-Buy Textbooks and Course Materials in the Store or online at https://store.swarthmore.edu/home.
+Buy Textbooks and Course Materials online at https://store.swarthmore.edu/home.

-You may buy your course materials (textbooks) in the Store or order your course materials online.
-If you choose to order online, indicate “pick-up” to pick up your order in the Store.
+You may buy your course materials (textbooks) online.
+If you choose to order online, you may have your materials shipped or choose “pick-up” to pick up your order in the Store.

 Before You Buy: Formats, Book Notes, Course Notes